Saint Nicholas: Council of Nicaea

 In 325, Nicholas is said to have attended the First Council of Nicaea, where he is said to have been a staunch opponent of Arianism and a devoted supporter of Trinitarianism, and one of the bishops who signed the Nicene Creed.
 Nicholas's attendance at the Council of Nicaea is attested early by Theodore the Lector's list of attendees, which records him as the 151st attendee.
 However, he is conspicuously never mentioned by Athanasius of Alexandria, the foremost defender of Trinitarianism at the council, who knew all the notable bishops of the period, nor is he mentioned by the historian Eusebius, who was also present at the council.
-Adam C. English notes that lists of the attendees at Nicaea vary considerably, with shorter lists only including roughly 200 names, but longer lists including around 300.
+Adam C. English notes that lists of attendees at Nicaea vary considerably: shorter lists include roughly 200 names, while longer lists include around 300.
 Saint Nicholas's name only appears on the longer lists, not the shorter ones.
 Nicholas's name appears on a total of three early lists, one of which, Theodore the Lector, is generally considered to be the most accurate.
 According to Jona Lendering, there are two main possibilities: